phenigma/linuxmce/src/qOrbiter/qObiter_src/Readme.txt

 FLoor plans - both datagrid and graphic type
-Local file that save critical runtime functions like router ip, device number Proper functions for reloading the router, trying to reconnect Deal with bugs relating to Q_Property and dynamic update of properties in the ui** almost done Implement floorplans
+Local file that save critical runtime functions like router ip, device number Proper functions for reloading the router, trying to reconnect

+Implement floorplans
 Implement security functions
 Implement functions on file details screen